-When most people think about prenuptial agreements in Florida (or any other state), they immediately visualize the stereotypical rich older dude marrying a young babe…or perhaps its the wealthy “cougar” marrying the svelte young muscle head.
-But I digress.
+When most people think about prenuptial agreements in Florida (a/k/a premarital agreements), they immediately visualize the stereotypical rich older man marrying a young babe…or perhaps the wealthy “cougar” marrying the svelte young muscle head.

-The term “nuptial” refers to a legal civil marriage AND the difference between the prenuptial and postnuptial is simply whether the agreement is signed prior to OR following the initiation of a legal marriage.
+The term “nuptial” refers to a legal civil marriage AND the difference between the prenuptial and postnuptial is simply whether the agreement is signed prior to OR following the initiation of the legal marriage.

-Prenuptial Agreements in Florida – Divorce vs. Death Distributions
+Pre-Marital Agreements in Florida – Divorce vs. Death

 When referring to distributions between spouses, remember that we are talking about the two very different circumstances of divorce and death of a spouse.

-Nuptial agreements offer what may be an essential protection where there is a second marriage AND children from a previous marriage.
-There are certain legal rights upon death that are defined as the spousal elective share in Florida that directly relate to the legal contract of civil marriage and these rights can only be waived by an enforceable agreement known as a prenuptial or postnuptial agreement.
+Marital agreements offer what may be an essential protection where there is a second marriage AND children from a previous marriage.
+There are certain legal rights upon death that are defined as the spousal elective share in Florida that directly relate to the legal contract of civil marriage and these rights can only be waived by an enforceable marital agreement.

-In certain states such as Florida, a spouse cannot be disinherited and thus the only way to legally enforce not giving anything to a surviving spouse is by a nuptial agreement.
+In many states, a spouse cannot be disinherited, so the only way to legally enforce not giving anything to a surviving spouse is by a marital agreement.

 In Florida, the homestead laws also protect the surviving spouse and prevent the deceased spouse from giving the marital home to the third party, even if the surviving spouse was not on the title.

 Upon divorce, the court’s analysis of the estate assets is different than upon the death of one spouse.
-Rather than the spousal waiver of homestead or elective share rights, the courts will be more concerned about alimony and waiver of spousal rights to property accrued during the marriage.
+Rather than the spousal waiver of Florida homestead protection or spousal elective share, the courts will be more concerned about alimony and waiver of spousal rights to property accrued during the marriage.
 Child support and the division of marital property is also a key part of divorce, as is defining marital vs. non-marital property.

 Note, child support is NOT subject to waiver in a prenuptial agreement because it is intended to benefit and care of the children and NOT spouses.